Please leave your comments about our blog and the articles you have read here, if you are not a blogger. Thank you very much! :)

 Recently, issues were raised because Apple is creating a “monopoly”.
 Apple is barring and limiting the US customers from choosing a cellphone service provider other than AT&T. Hackers has enabled people to connect to other service providers other than AT&T and Apple, in order to counter that, has released a software update that turns hacked iPhone into “iBricks”. iPhones that were unlocked are disabled by Apple.

-a Regulatory Cost Recovery Fee of up to $1.25 to help defray its cost incurred in complying with obligations and charges imposed by State and Federal telecom regulations, a gross receipts surcharge, and State and Federal Universal Service Charges.
+We can never blame the US customers for wanting to switch to another service provider.
+AT&T imposes the following charges: a Regulatory Cost Recovery Fee of up to $1.25 to help defray its cost incurred in complying with obligations and charges imposed by State and Federal telecom regulations, a gross receipts surcharge, and State and Federal Universal Service Charges.
 These fees are not taxes or government-required charges.
 Taxes and other fees also apply.

 With all these charges that AT&T imposes, consumers will really try to find other service providers.
 In the first place, the iPhone itself is already expensive.
 Now, Apple and AT&T is imposing other charges that consumers feel unnecessary!
 OK..for this reason alone, we can’t really blame them!